mx1001/hardops_manual/docs/hotkeys.md

 The bevel helper will already show up in the mini helper and N panel if bevels are present.

-Even though I could adjust the dots I could also use the helper for the multiply divide controls.
+Even though I could adjust the dots I could also use the helper for the multiply or divide bevels individually.

 # <kbd>Alt</kbd> + <kbd>M</kbd> - Material Menu

 The material menu was a happy accident that showed much potential in the click and go workflow of Hard Ops.
 This will assign a material to the selection with a list of shaders in the scene.

 ![hotkey](img/hotkeys/h6.gif)

 **NO MATERIALS COME WITH HARD OPS**

+Over recent releases of hardOps the systems of Blank Material and Material Scroll were implemented.
+Through these users can generate endless materials utilizing basic presets and in the case of emission, drivers.

 # <kbd>Alt</kbd> + <kbd>V</kbd> - Viewport Menu